 Discover the story of a renowned warrior known for his generosity.

-Waiting to request the king was a short-statured Brahmin, in white robes, carrying an umbrella, a set of beads in one hand, and wearing another around his neck.
-He approached the King and sought permission to make his request.
+Among them, was a short-statured Brahmin, in white robes, carrying an umbrella, a set of beads in one hand, and wearing another around his neck.

-The Royal sage, eyeing the diminutive man warily, urged the King to refuse.
+The royal sage, eyeing the diminutive man warily, urged the King to refuse.

-How could he deny this little person?
-What would the people think?
-That the mighty demon king was intimidated by an unvoiced request from a Brahmin?"
+That the mighty demon-king was intimidated by an unvoiced request from a Brahmin?

-He brushed aside the well-intentioned objections of his Royal sage.
-He smiled generously at the young man and said, “Ask little person, what it is you desire, and I shall fulfill it.”
+Smiling generously at the young man, he said, “Ask little person, what it is you desire, and I shall fulfill it.”

 The young Brahmin requested land.